Cycle Terms

-Have you run across a cycle terms that you didn’t understand?
+Have you run across period terms you didn’t understand?
 Acronyms when it comes to cyclical health that you’d never heard before?
 You’ve come to the right place!
-If you have a word you’d like to submit to be added to this list, email us! [email protected]
+If you have a word you’d like to submit to be added to this list, email us at [email protected].
+Para leer este artículo en español haga clic aquí.

 Basal Body Temperature (BBT)

 Basal body temperature is your body’s temperature at a rested state.
-Basal body temperature is taken before you get up in the morning and a slight increase in temperature can indicate ovulation has occured.
+Your BBT is taken before you get up in the morning and a slight increase in temperature can indicate ovulation has occurred.
 This method is not usually enough information to prevent pregnancy but may be used to verify ovulation and ovulation timing within the cycle.
+There are many different tools you can use to help you discover your BBT.

 Cervical Mucus